gitleaks/gitleaks/README.md

 # duplicate rules in both the base configuration and the extended configuration
 # the base rules will override the extended rules.
 # Another thing to know with extending configurations is you can chain together
 # multiple configuration files to a depth of 2.
+Allowlist arrays are appended
+# and can contain duplicates.
 [extend]
 # useDefault will extend the base configuration with the default gitleaks config
 useDefault = true